booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

+* Rails' Active Record is based on the Active Record pattern
+* Here's Martin Fowler's definition
 * Note that he lists 3 separate things there:
-    * Object that wraps a database table
+    * Wrapping a database table
-    * Encapsulates database access
+    * Encapsulating database access
-    * Adds domain logic
+    * Adding domain logic
-* Having that "and" in there indicates a violation of the Single Responsibility Principle
-* Maybe you could argue that that wapping and encapsulating are a single responsibility
+* You could argue that that wrapping and encapsulating are a single thing
-    * But adding domain logic is clearly a separate concern
+    * But domain logic is clearly a separate concern
+* Having that "and" in there indicates a violation of SRP
+    * Single Responsibility Principle

 ---
 class: image-only, active-record-pattern